estruyf/vscode-squarl/README.md

 This is the purpose of Squarl Bookmarks to allow you and your team to create and share these bookmarks.
 Instead of opening your browser, looking for the project bookmark, and navigating to it.
 You can now add the bookmark in your project and navigate instantly from within Visual Studio Code to it.

-You can use Squarl Bookmarks to store bookmarks personally (in VS Code `.vscode/settings.json`) or with your team (via a `squarl.json` file).
+You can use Squarl Bookmarks to store bookmarks personally (in VS Code `.vscode/settings.json` or the global user settings) or with your team (via a `squarl.json` file).

 ## Features